mikadosoftware/devmanual/docs/conceptchapters/sm_software_literacy.rst

 where I am taking this.
-The ability to marshall knowledge, to code and compile and compute, the natural inclination to arrange the world so it can be iterated over, the ability to turn a business from a medieval scriptorium into an operating system is software literacy.
+The ability to marshall knowledge, to code and compile and compute, the natural inclination to arrange the world so it can be iterated over, the ability to turn a business from a medieval scriptorium into an automated system is software literacy.

 The final shape of a software literate company is probably unguessable to us, in the same way that an airports departures board was